waterbug/pangalactic.node/pangalactic/node/docs/cattens_user_guide.md

 and *time units* can be edited in the **Details** table on the left side of the interface simply by clicking on the cell, typing a value, and hitting *Return*.

-## Use Local DB Mode to Display Tabular Views of Objects and Export them to TSV
+## Use Local DB Mode to Display Tables and Export to Files

 Any row in the **Objects** table can be double-clicked to display that object in the **[Object Viewer/Editor](#access-the-object-viewereditor)**.
 The **Objects** table can be sorted on any column by clicking on that column's heading.
-Columns can be rearranged by drag/drop, and you can select which columns you want displayed for a given object type by right-clicking on the headers, which displays a context menu, and choosing the **select columns** option, which will display all the attributes of the current object type and you can just check the attributes you want to see and uncheck the ones to hide.  **CATTENS** will remember your choices and will use them the next time you go into **Local DB** mode.
+Columns can be rearranged by drag/drop, and you can select which columns you want displayed for a given object type by right-clicking on the headers, which displays a context menu, and choosing the **select columns** option, which will display all the attributes of the current object type and you can just check the attributes you want to see and uncheck the ones to hide.
+**CATTENS** will remember your choices and will use them the next time you go into **Local DB** mode.

 ## Set Preferred Units